 Courses at Reed

-PHYS 331: Advanced Lab I is the junior level laboratory course for the physics majors at Reed.
+PHYS 331: Advanced Lab I (syllabus) is the junior level laboratory course for the physics majors at Reed.
 Students spend half of their time on advanced electronics and half of their time learning LabVIEW.
 There is also a significant focus on research writing skills: journal-style lab reports, lab notebooks, and program documentation.
 In the Fall 2017 semester, I implemented a modfied version of Melanie Lott's Peer Review Writing Workshop (paper).
 In subsequent individual conferences, many students mentioned that the exercise gave them new insight into their own lab reports.

 TRIUMF Postdoc Lecture Series

 The TRIUMF Postdoc Lecture Series provides free lectures for graduate students and teaching experience for postdocs.
 Postdocs are invited to give 6-10 lectures on a particular topic.
 The lectures are aimed at junior graduate students, but are completely customizable by the postdoc.